blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 ### Important notes regarding deployment sample code

-The deployment samples provided are intended to possible approaches to the challenges involved in deploying Docker Inspector.
+The deployment samples provided are intended to illustrate possible approaches to the challenges involved in deploying Docker Inspector.
 They are not intended to be used as-is in production.
 You should understand the code before you use it.
 They do not represent the only way to deploy in each environment.